 In vehicles equipped with a towing bracket device from the factory and a trailer that is electrically connected to the vehicle, it is possible to activate or deactivate the display of specific traffic signs for vehicles with trailer, such as speed limits or overtaking prohibitions.
-Activation or deactivation is performed on the infotainment system using the CAR button and the SETTINGS and Driver Assistance function buttons
+Activation or deactivation is performed on the infotainment system by means of the button (M) and the function buttons (Setup) and (Driver Assistance) (Content)

 For trailer mode, the display of speed limits applicable to the type of trailer or to the legal provisions can be adjusted.
-The speed is adjusted in steps of 10 km/h (5 mph) within a range of between 60 km/h (40 mph) and 130 km/h (80 mph).
+The speed is adjusted in steps of 10 km/h (5 mph) within a range of between 60 km/h (40 mph) and 130 km (80 mph).
 If it is adjusted to a speed greater than that which is permitted in the country in question for driving with a trailer, the system automatically displays the usual speed limits, e.g. in Germany 80 km/h (50 mph).